acadadev/rosrider_doc/10_DEBUG/README.md

 ROSRider SMBus enables you to write your own python programs to control ROSRider board without the ROS drivers.
 Python code is available at [https://github.com/acadadev/rosrider_smbus](https://github.com/acadadev/rosrider_smbus)

-Also, a set of utilities is included that allows you to:
+Also, a set of utilities is included that allows you to

  - Send System Control Commands
  - Set Parameters